anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Presentation of Christ in the Temple (Candlemas)

-May be celebrated on the Sunday between 28 January and 3 February.
+May be celebrated on the Sunday between 28 January and 3 February (the fourth Sunday _after_ the Epiphany).

 Years A, B and C